 The Company remains committed to the health and well-being of the communities it serves, its associates, its partners, and other stakeholders.
 The Company has appointed an ESG Coordinator and has established an ESG Working Group to focus on, and measure the impact of the Company's ESG programs and initiatives.
-There are a number of programs and initiatives in place that we believe provide positive social benefit and impact to our communities.
+There are a number of programs and initiatives in place that the Company believes will provide positive social benefit and impact to its communities and help strengthen the Company's business.